WayArts/log-ios-client/Readme.md

 Functions based on collected data from the wellbeing diary:<br>
 - show descriptive statistics;
 - make reports for some period of time;
-- search for dependencies and correlation between data series;
+- search for dependencies and its type between data series;
 - find cause and effect relationships;
 - prediction of data series;